Barcode vs. QR Code: Overview, Differences, & Top Use Cases

 The framework behind 1D (linear) and 2D barcodes is somewhat different.

-Pros of Barcodes
+Advantages of Barcodes

 - High-Speed Data Entry and Retrieval: One-dimensional barcodes significantly speed up the process of data entry and analysis, making it efficient for businesses.